FlorisSteenkamp/MAT/README.md

 ```html
 <script src='node_modules/flo-mat/browser/index.min.js'></script>
 ```
-A new global object will available called `FloMat` representing the library.
+A new global object will be available called `FloMat` representing the library.

 # Usage